jnstockley/AddressBook/README.md

 # AddressBook

+## Version 3.0.1
+This update includes updates to dependencies.
+Please update!

 ## Version 3.0
 Version 3.0 has been released!
 This update adds support for the Swagger Documentation on the RESTful Service!
 Version 3.0 of the REST service will be released soon!